 Planned Parenthood Toronto (PPT) is a pro-choice organization.
 When you are pregnant, we believe that you have the right to access factual, caring and non-judgmental information and services on all three of your options: abortion, adoption, and parenting.
 If you need support with decision making, contact PPT to book an appointment.

 There are many myths about abortion.
-Below is some information about abortion and abortion
+Below is some information about abortion and abortion services in Toronto.

 What is an abortion?

 An abortion is a safe medical procedure that ends a pregnancy.

 There are 2 categories of abortion: medical (where medication causes the uterus* to expel the pregnancy tissue), and surgical (where a clinician removes the pregnancy tissue from the uterus).

 • The options you have depend on how long you’ve been pregnant (gestational age, or GA, calculated by the time since the first day of your last menstrual* period) and what’s offered at the clinic/hospital you go to.